 This humorous picture captures a dog's life at meal time.
 Dollman (1851-1934) was an English painter of imaginative subjects and often included animals in his amusing compositions.
 At a trough, eating, growling and begging are dogs of various breeds and sizes eager to get started on dinner.
 This painting, which is not currently on display, is from the Walker Art Gallery's collection.

 This terracotta dog was buried with the Chinese Emperor Jing, along with hundreds of pottery animals, so that he would have an eternal supply of food in the afterlife.
 The animals were depicted realistically and included a wide range of domestic species.
 The painted pottery animals were mass produced in workshops using moulds and were fired in kilns.
-You can see this Terracotta dog in our China's First Emperor and the Terracotta Warriors exhibition at World Museum.
+This Terracotta dog was displayed in our China's First Emperor and the Terracotta Warriors exhibition at World Museum.

 This little dog is from a collection of photographs taken by David E Smith, who specialised in atmospheric images of Liverpool's docks and especially the last remaining tall ships on the Mersey.
 This image and many other appears in the book 'Tall Ships on Camera', published in 1992, two years after his death in 1990.
-The Maritime Archives and Library holds some prints and the negatives of his images.
+The Archives Centre at the Maritime Msueum holds some prints and the negatives of his images.